Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ```

 **SetActive**
-It changes the isActive.
+It changes the `isActive`.
 ```cpp
 inline void SetActive(bool value);
 ```

 **GetActive**
-It returns true, if the isActive is true.
+It returns true, if the `isActive` is true.
 ```cpp
 inline bool GetActive();
 ```